evkx/evkx.github.io/content/models/rimac/nevera/Nevera/_index.md

 ### Phone Mirroring

-Furthermore, the Rimac Nevera supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Rimac Nevera supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Rimac Nevera comes equipped with one sound system option:

-- **Rimac Nevera Sound System:**: This system features eight speakers and delivers a maximum output of 1200 watts.
+- **Rimac Nevera Sound System:**: Features eight speakers and delivers a maximum output of 1200 watts.

 ## Lights